Definition

 First Listens — 3 Starter Tracks

-For a listener new to uplifting: Paul van Dyk — "For an Angel" (1998) for the foundational template; System F — "Out of the Blue" (1999) for the late-90s peak; Aly & Fila feat.
-Plumb — "Somebody Loves You" (2014) for the modern vocal-uplifting sound.
+For a listener new to uplifting: Paul van Dyk — "For an Angel" (1994/1998) for the foundational template; System F — "Out of the Blue" (1999) for the late-90s peak; Aly & Fila with Plumb — "Somebody Loves You" (2020) for the modern vocal-uplifting sound.
 Together they sketch the form's arc from foundational template through commercial peak to modern refinement.